 The how-to on enjoying Chef Ouita’s farm-fresh menus, as well as what to do nearby.

 Ouita Michel was participating in farm-to-table before it was even cool.
-Her restaurants have purchased more than $2 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 16 years.
+Her restaurants have purchased almost $3 million of Kentucky-grown meats, dairy products, fruits and vegetables over the last 16 years.
 This is your guide to enjoying all of Ouita’s famous restaurants as well as how to make a day of it while exploring horse AND bourbon country.
 Where will your first stop be?

 110 Summit at Fritz Farm, Lexington